 sock knitting during a lecture at Connecticut Summer School in Number Theory

-It's winter break!
-You can find me at:
+It's fall quarter!
+You can find me:

-getting some help on my Polymath Jr. summer project in solvable lattice models
+getting some help on my Polymath Jr. Â summer project in solvable lattice models